robnagler/robnagler.github.io/_posts/2008-02-03-The-Psychology-of-Software-Testing.md

 program-theory is used by real users, the program-theory will be refuted, that is, bugs will be found.
 To me, testability and refutability are important attributes, dovetailing nicely with
-@a href=http://www.stephenjaygould.org/ctrl/popper_falsification.html Karl Popper's Science as Falsification .
+[Karl Popper's Science as Falsification](http://www.stephenjaygould.org/ctrl/popper_falsification.html).
 If we believe in Popper's Science, an irrefutable proof is of no value;
 proofs only confirm what we want to believe is true.
 Tests (or proofs of contradiction) are valuable intrinsically, according to Popper, since they _can_refute_ a program-theory.